vbharadwaj-bk/fast_tensor_leverage/README.md

 `config.json` and `env.sh`.
 Edit the configuration
 JSON file with include / link flags for your LAPACK install.
-If you have TBB installed (strongly recommended for good performance).
-If you do not have TBB installed, set these JSON entries to
+If you have TBB installed (strongly recommended for good performance), fill in the appropriate entries.
+If you do not have TBB installed (or if you are using a compiler that automatically links the BLAS), set those JSON entries to empty lists.
-`null`.

 The file `env.sh` sets up the runtime environment, and must be called every time you start a new shell to run our code.
 First, set the variables CC and CXX to your C and C++ compilers.
 The C++ extension module is compiled with these when it is imported by Python at runtime.

 Next, update your LD_LIBRARY_PATH to include the BLAS and TBB library folders using